 - If you have a simple abscess, your dentist, or a specialist called an endodontist, can do a root canal to get rid of the infection and hopefully save the tooth.

 - If the abscess is large, it may need to be drained first before a root canal is done.
 Your dentist or endodontist will make a small cut in the gum to let the pus out and then rinse the area with saline (salt water).
+They also may put in a small rubber drain to keep the area open and draining while the swelling goes down.

-- After the tooth is sealed back up, your dentist can then put on a cap or crown as a top layer to protect the tooth and make sure you don’t get another abscess.
+- After the tooth is sealed back up, your dentist can then put on a cap, or crown, as a top layer to protect the tooth and make sure you don’t get another abscess.

 - If your tooth can’t be saved, your dentist might need to pull it, then drain the abscess to get rid of the infection.

 Your dentist also might give you antibiotics to make sure the infection doesn’t spread to other teeth or other parts of your body.
+The most common ones used for an abscess include:

 Good dental habits can help keep your teeth and gums healthy: